JasonPBurke/Package_Delivery_System/README.md

 a shortest delivery path for a given list of packages and delivery locations.
 This takes into account 'special instructions' for packages such as specific truck, delivery deadlines, incorrect addresses, delayed package arrivals, etc.

-This utalizes hashtable and graph data structures, and is implemented using a greedy algorithm.
+This utilizes hashtable and graph data structures, and is implemented using a greedy algorithm.